This policy explains how we use any personal information.

 Individuals have a right to update details and unsubscribe at any time, and can do this by contacting us on 0131-556-3899, by email to firstname.lastname@example.org, or by selecting the unsubscribe option at the bottom of any communications from us.

-When making donations using our website, your details will be taken by a third party, BT Donate.
-(BT Terms and Conditions).
+When making donations using our website, your details will be taken by a third party, CAF Donate (Charities Aid Foundation).

 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of the website and to compile statistical reports on website activity.
-For further information visit www.aboutcookies.org or www.allaboutcookies.org.
+For further information visit www.allaboutcookies.org.
 Browsers can be set not to accept cookies and the above websites explains how to remove cookies from your browser.
-However, in a few cases some of OPFS’s website features may not function as a result.
+However, in a few cases some of OPFS’s website features may not function as a result, for example our My life and me website.

 OPFS will not share or sell information for marketing purposes with any other organisation.